[[caption-width-right:324:[[ExpositoryThemeTune It's a big wide world, and it's waiting for me and you!]]]]

 !!''Peep and the Big Wide World'' provides examples of:

 * ArmlessBiped: Peep and Quack.
-In fact, most of the major characters don't even have visible forelimbs.
-Like for example, Peep has no arms whatsoever.
+They have no arms whatsoever.
 So they hold things in their beaks (like actual birds).

 * AttentionDeficitOohShiny: Peep.
 Justified because he's still young and '''extremely''' curious.